microsoft/playwright/docs/src/ci.md

 #### Via Containers (sharded)
 * langs: js

 GitHub Actions supports [sharding tests between multiple jobs](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) using the [`jobs.<job_id>.strategy.matrix`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) option.
 The `matrix` option will run a separate job for every possible combination of the provided options.
 In the example below, we have 2 `project` values, 10 `shardIndex` values and 1 `shardTotal` value, resulting in a total of 20 jobs to be run.
-So it will split up the tests between 20 jobs, each running a different browser and a different subset of tests.
+So it will split up the tests between 20 jobs, each running a different browser and a different subset of tests, see [here](./test-parallel.md#shard-tests-between-multiple-machines) for more details.

 ```yml js
 name: Playwright Tests